KORNAI-TECH/law/README.md

 Below is a list of available tools and integrations, categorized by their main objectives.

 *   **Dashboard Management** — A minimalist and clean interface to seamlessly track the number of new, in-progress, and closed client requests.
-*   **Cloud Database Integration** — Data is stored securely in a Supabase PostgreSQL database with real-time sync capabilities.
+*   **Cloud Database Gateway** — Supabase is utilized strictly as a temporary gateway for Telegram notifications.
+A scheduled CRON job automatically purges all records within 10 minutes to ensure maximum data privacy.
 *   **Instant Notifications Engine** — Receive immediate alerts when a new client is added directly to Telegram and via Email (SMTP).

 ---